Skip to main content

 Standout Features & Integrations:

-MyCase offers robust document management, secure client portals, trust accounting, and comprehensive legal billing features.
-It also integrates well with popular apps like QuickBooks for accounting and has an open API for more customized integrations.
+Features include robust document management, secure client portals, trust accounting, and comprehensive legal billing features.

 Pros and cons